fireplusteam/ios-swift-for-vs-code/README.md

 To Debug View Hierarchy you can use this technique [How to debug your view hierarchy using recursiveDescription](https://www.hackingwithswift.com/articles/101/how-to-debug-your-view-hierarchy-using-recursivedescription)

+## Keybindings

+-   alt+o - switch between header and source files for C/C++/ObjC files like in Visual Studio

 ## Dependencies

 Before an extension is activated, there's a automatic check if those dependencies are installed and if not, it's ask a user to install them automatically.